 Additionally,

-Also, while there are already several successful vaccines that can provide sufficient immunity against COVID-19, there is still no success in creating a vaccine for HIV or AIDS.
+Also, while there are already several successful vaccines that help protect against severe outcomes with COVID-19, there is still no success in creating a vaccine for HIV or AIDS.
+However, medications are available that can treat HIV effectively and prevent people from transmitting or contracting it.

 Both viruses can spread from people who unknowingly have the infection but present with no symptoms.
 However, while HIV is